Guy Ipoua: Career

 Born in Douala, Cameroon, Ipoua moved to Strasbourg, France, at the age of four.
-His early football career is unclear but he joined AS Nancy in 1992, and had a spell at Torino where his brother was also on loan from Inter Milan, for six months.
+His early football career is unclear but he joined Nancy in 1992, and had a spell at Torino, where his brother was also on loan from Inter Milan, for six months.
 He was also on the books of Atlético Madrid, at the time the reigning La Liga champions and cup holders.
-He has also played for Sevilla, Alicante, Écija Balompié and Novelda.
+He has also played for Sevilla, Alicante, Écija and Novelda.

 In the summer of 1998, he spent three weeks on trial at Crystal Palace, but failed to secure a contract.
-He spent a season at Bristol Rovers where he scored 3 goals in 24 league games, before being released the following summer.
-A trial at Torquay United followed trial in July 1999, but he again failed to secure a contract.
+He spent a season at Bristol Rovers, where he scored three goals in 24 league games, before being released the following summer.
+A trial at Torquay United followed in July 1999, but he again failed to secure a contract.
 He subsequently went for trials at a number of clubs in England and Scotland, including Wycombe Wanderers and St Johnstone.

-He eventually signed for Scunthorpe United in August 1999, scoring on his debut against AFC Bournemouth, and again against Cardiff City two days later.
+He eventually signed for Scunthorpe United in August 1999, scoring on his debut against Bournemouth, and again against Cardiff City two days later.
 This earned him a contract with the club, and he enjoyed almost two successful seasons with Scunthorpe, notably scoring seven times in the space of a week.
-He was sold to Gillingham for just £25,000, a low fee because he could have left for free a couple months later under the Bosman ruling.
+Amid interest from Sheffield Wednesday and Bolton Wanderers and with a new contract offer at Scunthorpe United, he was sold to Gillingham for just £25,000, a low fee because he could have left for free a couple months later under the Bosman ruling.
+The transfer agreement included a further £10,000 fee if Ipoua was to play ten games in the following season and a ten percent sell-on clause on any future transfer.

 He was mainly used as a substitute for Gillingham up to the end of the season.
+Ipoua was released by Gillingham at the end of the 2002–03 season.